Originally published in Active Living Magazine, 2006

 So what's not to like?

 How do you like them apples?
 I'm different.
-And even though society promotes individuality, if you like me, you may be sick and perverted.
+And even though society promotes individuality, if you like me, or anyone like me, you may be sick and perverted.
 In fact, there are actual words to describe your affliction: try acrotophile or fetishist... your attraction is even categorized by the psychiatric community as a deviation.
 You are the dreaded devotee.

-Yup, that's right, get a stiffy for an amputee, (no matter how hot), and you're a freak.
+Yup, that's right, if you get a stiffy for an amputee, (no matter how hot), you're a freak.

 Now, at first glance, it's understandable that some people may have a problem with amputees based on their stereotypical feelings about people with disabilities (PWD's).